Squirrel Products

 Nutrition

 The suggested foundation of a squirrel’s diet should be Exotic Nutrition Premium Squirrel Blocks, developed to meet the nutritional needs of captive squirrels.
-Feed the Premium Squirrel Blocks as the main diet along with a supplemental food source of Exotic Nutrition's Beneficial Blocks.
+Feed the Premium Squirrel Blocks as the main diet, along with supplemental food sources including Exotic Nutrition's Squirrel Complete, Beneficial Blocks, and Garden Fresh Re-Hydrate.

 Daily Feeding Recommendations: